Nepal and China still share Mount Everest, for now

 Can Nepal counter China?
 Sadly they might try going head on.
 A new Everest airport or worse yet the idea of building a road to Everest Base Camp on the Nepal side have been proposed.
 The road on the Annapurna Circuit has turned many off Nepal’s second iconic trekking route.
 But, there are plenty of certain tourists who love the idea of no exercise and the ease of hopping into a jeep instead.
 These are the same type of tourist with cash to spend on package tours owned by large companies.
 So, is it any wonder such initiatives are supported.

 Could the same thing happen with Everest?
 Yes.
-The hardcore trekkers will go elsewhere while the selfie lovin’ package tourists will take the jeeps to base camp.
+The hardcore trekkers will go elsewhere while the selfie lovin’ package tourists will take the jeeps to base camp just as they are at the moment with helicopters.
 History, does repeat itself in many guises.

-As much as Nepal likes to tout that it has plenty of mountains to show people, the infrastructure just isn’t there.
+As much as Nepal likes to tout that it has plenty of mountains to show people, the infrastructure just isn’t there nor is any planning.
+The Annapurna Circuit Killer road is proof of that alone.
 Moreover the lure of the “Annapurna’s” is not the same as the lure of “Everest”.
 Not even close.

 Luxury tourism and Nepal do not go hand in hand.
 You have to spend larger amounts of money in Nepal to get the same hospitality standards for less in other countries.
 Commodities are more expensive in Nepal, so it really has a hard time offering something with high-end standards at reasonable prices.
 Meanwhile in China, everything works well and is relatively cheaper too.

 Nepal hasn’t quite killed off its environment yet.
 A reversal here could well be its ticket out of all this.
 Making Nepal a socially conscious and environmentally friendly tourist destination could well be its saving grace.